w3ctag/design-reviews/2013/07/WebAudio.md

 OfflineAudioContext
 ```

 Most of the types represented by these interfaces _are_ visible in the API through normal use.
-For instance, to get a `PannerNode` instance a developer must currently use:
+For instance, to get a `PannerNode` instance a developer currently uses:

 ```
 var panner = context.createPanner();